Understanding Active Skin Care

 There are countless skin care products on the market and it can be confusing to decide which one is right for you.
 This is especially true if you have sensitive skin or are looking for a product to help with a particular skin condition such as acne, dermatitis or eczema.

 Packaging can help us navigate our decision, but we must first understand the claims.
-“100% natural”, “anti-inflammatory” and “containing active ingredients” are common statements made on labels, but what exactly do they mean and what precisely makes a product “active” versus “non-active”?
+What exactly do they mean and what precisely makes a product “active” versus “non-active”?

 Active Skincare